 Dove plays the theme song to the 1930s TV western "The Lone Ranger" and compares guys' skin with cowhide in commercials for its men's shower gel.
 Weight Watchers uses TV spots with trimmed-down singer Jennifer Hudson to market to women, but opts for average Joes talking about drinking beer and grilling meat in ads for its weight loss program for men.
 Dr Pepper is more overt in ads for its diet soda targeted toward men with the tagline: "It's not for women."

-The ads come as guys are succumbing to growing pressure to suck in their guts and hide their blemishes.
+The ads come as guys of all ages are succumbing to growing pressure to suck in their guts and hide their blemishes.
 In one of the biggest signs that men are more image-conscious, the number of chemical peels, laser hair removal and other cosmetic procedures on men is up 45 percent since 2000, according to the American Society of Plastic Surgeons.

 "Back in the day, guys cared more about working hard and providing than having a hairy chest or a beer belly," said Brian McCarthy, 32, a Philadelphian who works out regularly and uses hair pomade.
 "Guys worry more about their appearance than they used to."

 Fashion and pop culture have a lot to do with the change.
 The ultra-slim silhouette and skinny jeans that hit the high-fashion world several years ago have infiltrated men's departments in mainstream stores like Banana Republic and Old Navy.
 And because of social media websites like Facebook and Twitter, men constantly are confronted with photos of fit male celebs like singer Justin Timberlake and actor Will Smith.